 Downtown Lancaster

-Featuring 10 days of music, art and family fun!
-This festival celebrates music and the arts, and features live concerts, daily activities for children and families, an artwalk, a 5K road race and performances at the local mall.
-Thousands of festival goers from around Ohio and the region travel to Lancaster to enjoy this exciting event.
+Ten days of music, art and family fun.
+This festival celebrates music and the arts, featuring live concerts, daily activities for children and families, an artwalk, a 5K road race and performances across multiple downtown venues.
+Thousands of festival goers from around Ohio travel to Lancaster each summer for it.

 Frankfort Sunflower Festival